Characters

 A fresh character’s ghost is empty.
 All she has is her active aspects, skills and upgrades.
 Whenever the character changes, (in a refresh or as the result of being taken out) the ghost list changes as well.
 Permanent character aspects that get swapped out go to the ghost list, as a part of the character’s past.
 Upgrades lose their boost and stress potential, they become bare aspects as in their name when they are transferred to the ghost list.
 A peak skill gets its own place in the ghost list when it loses its peak status.

 When transferring aspects to the ghost list, feel free to rephrase them to reflect their past status.
-So, Fencing master may become Once a fencing master
+So, Fencing master

 Once you spend the fate point to access your character’s ghost list, you may invoke aspects or use one of the skills in there, for a single roll.
 Ghost aspects cannot be compelled at all.